QuEraComputing/bloqade-circuit/docs/index.md

 !!! info
     The old version (<= 0.15) of Bloqade is still available as a sub-package `bloqade-analog`.
 You can keep using it via `bloqade.analog` module.
 For example `from bloqade import start` becomes `from bloqade.analog import start`.
+See [Installation](install.md) for more information.

 ## Installation